 Mat Molyneux, consultant anaesthetist at University Hospitals Bristol, said: “The monthly reduction when converted to carbon dioxide is equivalent to 166 cars off the road or 105,000 miles driven by an average passenger vehicle.”

-On the trust’s wider sustainability plans, Sam Willitts, energy and sustainability manager, commented: “We’ve introduced a lot of initiatives to lead by example, but everyone has a part to play to help us achieve our sustainability plans.
+On the trust’s wider sustainability plans, Sam Willitts, Head of Sustainability commented: “We’ve introduced a lot of initiatives to lead by example, but everyone has a part to play to help us achieve our sustainability plans.
 No action is too small.
 There are things we can all do whether at work or at home, from turning off computers or lights to looking at more sustainable ways of travelling such as using public transport or bicycles.”

 Over to you!

-For more information about sustainability projects at University Hospitals Bristol Trust: www.uhbristol.nhs.uk/about-us/sustainable-development/
+For more information about sustainability projects at University Hospitals Bristol and Weston NHS Foundation Trust: www.uhbristol.nhs.uk/about-us/sustainable-development/